phitecus/kzfilter/README.md

-# Using KZ filter to detrend O3
+# Using KZ filter to detrend O3 and Applications

 ## Overview
 * KZ filter